Team

 CineMAP Symposium, May 2024

 Sharon Hayashi is Associate Professor in the Department of Cinema and Media Arts at York University, Toronto, and Vice-Chair of the Art and Cartography Commission of the International Cartographic Association.
-Recent work has focused on visualizing and archiving spatial practices of artistic and social collectives in Tokyo.
-Current research projects include the digital mapping archive project Mapping Tokyo Olympics 3.0: The Politics of Demolition and Displacement, and the collaborative gaming project Awa Money/Our Money: Currency, Community, and Sustainability in Rural Japan.
+Her recent work, including the digital mapping archive project Mapping Tokyo Olympics 3.0: The Politics of Demolition and Displacement, has focused on visualizing and archiving spatial practices of artistic and social collectives in Tokyo.
+She collaborates on the Awa Money/Our Money: Currency, Community, and Sustainability in Rural Japan gaming project.

 Christine Marran